black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 ## Step 14
 For your #controls element, create three button elements.
 The first should have the id set to button1, and the text Go to store.
 The second should have the id set to button2, and the text Go to cave.
 The third should have the id set to button3, and the text Fight dragon.

+## Step 15
+JavaScript interacts with the HTML using the Document Object Model, or DOM.
+The DOM is a tree of objects that represents the HTML.
+You can access the HTML using the document object, which represents your entire HTML document.

+One method for finding specific elements in your HTML is using the querySelector() method.
+The querySelector() method takes a CSS selector as an argument and returns the first element that matches that selector

+Create a button1 variable and use querySelector() to assign it your element with the id of button1.
+Remember that CSS id selectors are prefixed with a #.